tarasmvol/my-game/README.md

 # my-game
-Short text-rpg made on python 3.6
+Short text-rpg "Become a President" made on python 3.6